lmiller1990/python-opencv-lake-recognition/README.md

     return cnts
 ```

 `findContours` returns three values.
 The first appears to be the image modified by `findContours`, which we don't really need.
 The second is the contours that were found.
 The last is the hierarchy, which contains information about the image topology.
-I don't fully understand what this is useful for yet.
-We only want the second return value.
+I don't fully understand what this can be used for yet.
+We only want the second value, `cnts`.

-Running the `find_contours` function and passing in the `mask` from earlier gives us `Found 93 black shapes`.
-This is counting all the small bodies of water in the image.
-Not ideal for now, we we will fix this later.
+Running the `find_contours` function and passing in the `mask` from earlier prints `Found 93 black shapes`.
+This is counting all the small bodies of water, or other blue pixels, in the image.
+Not ideal for now.
+We will fix this soon.

 ## Drawing Contours using `drawContours`